LassoSoft/LassoGuide/lasso_guide_source/getstart/overview/conclusion.rst

 **********

 This has been just a taste of Lasso programming.
-Hopefully this guide has wet your appetite and you can now begin to use it for your own projects which is always the best way to learn any language.
+Hopefully this guide has wet your appetite and you can now begin to use it for your own projects, which is always the best way to learn any language.

 .. only:: latex

-   As you start to use Lasso, we recommend  reading through :ref:`the entire Language Guide <lasso-language-guide>` as it will go into detail about the grammar, syntax, and features only outlined in this guide.
+   As you start to use Lasso, we recommend  reading through :ref:`the entire Language Guide <lasso-language-guide>` as it will go into detail about the grammar, syntax, and features only outlined in this tour.
 Also, take a look at the section and chapter titles in the rest of this documentation to familiarize yourself with what it contains.
 When you find yourself needing to know more about those features / capabilities / types, then read the chapter